-The November 2005 Data Release is the 20th national release of data from the LTPP program.
+This was the 20th national release of data from the LTPP program.
 This release contains some revisions to data included in the January 2005 Data Release.
 In addition, several tables have been added to this release as noted below:

 Tables Added: